Sullivan County Tennessee Assistance Programs.

 Another option for individuals in need is People, Incorporated.
 This agency also helps low to moderate income families and individuals, and they can improve their lives.
 The agency operates over 30 different services and assistance programs, including health education, child and family education, as well as job finding services.
 Other resources range from low cost loans for paying bills to youth development, housing improvement, employment, financial assistance, economic development and community services.
 Call this non-profit at 276-466-5587.

 Healing Hands Health Center, Inc. is a health care clinic.
-It is a part of Christian ministry that provides free medical, health care, dental, chiropractic, podiatry, hearing and eye care, and counseling to the working uninsured low-income persons of the Greater Bristol Tennessee area.
+It is a part of Christian ministry that provides free medical, health care, dental, chiropractic, podiatry, hearing and eye care.
+The organization also gives counseling to the working uninsured low-income persons of the Greater Bristol Tennessee area.
 Call 423-652-0260 to learn more or make an appointment.
-Or find more clinics in Tennessee.
+Or find free community clinics in Tennessee.

 Upper East Tennessee Human Development Agency, Inc. ((423) 246-6180) is the local community action agency.
 They offer the following programs and more.

 - Emergency assistance - As funding allows the agency may be able to help you pay rent, energy bills, mortgage, or other critical expenses.

 - Energy bills - Learn about and sign up for the LIHEAP program, which was designed for low and moderate income households who are in need of assistance to help with the expense that occurs with their utility bills.
 The type of bills that can be paid include electric, gas, wood, coal, LP gas, kerosene, and heating oil.

 - Employment and money making resources - Upper East Human Development focuses on self-sufficiency.
 They do this using a combination of job programs, budgeting, and even income producing opportunities.
 As one example, read about raising money by selling plasma, so there are opportunities such as those.